 Sell gold from Kington, by post, anywhere in the UK

 From Kington there is nothing to visit and no one to face across a counter.
-You ask questions first, send photos on WhatsApp, post with a free insured label, and accept only a written offer you are happy with.
+Ask what you like first.
+The photos, the free prepaid Royal Mail label and the written offer follow at your pace, and you accept only a figure you are happy with.

 Do I need to visit a shop in Kington?There is nothing to visit in Kington.
 GoldPaid is fully postal: the prepaid label arrives by email, you hand the parcel in at any Post Office counter, and the rest is handled by WhatsApp or email from home.